 Complications with dental implants are rare and most people don’t have any.
 But if you do find yourself with an issue, don’t panic — we’re here to help.

-Dr. Rangel Can Restore Your Smile
+Laser Smile Center Can Restore Your Smile With Implants

 To learn more, call our office at (432) 333-6169.
 You can also fill out your information in our contact form and we’ll be right with you.

 Related Dental Implant Articles

 Dental Implants – Your Best Option For Replacing Teeth

 Dental implants have many advantages over older methods of tooth replacement like bridges and dentures — from the way they function and feel to the way they look and last.
 Vigorous research has documented and confirmed that in the right situations, dental implant success rates are around 95%.
 It is no exaggeration to say that they have revolutionized dentistry.
 They may even change your life...
 Read Article